Ironwood Meta Key Agreement and Authentication Protocol: Ironwood MKAAP

-10pt {\bf Shared Secret:} The shared secret is the column vector $s'$ known to both HD and $D_i.$
+10pt {\bf Shared Secret:} The shared secret is the column vector $s'$, which is now known to both HD and $D_i.$

-10pt {\bf Step 9:} The final step is to authenticate the device $D_i.$ It is enough to verify that the HD and $D_i$ have obtained the same shared secret.
-Methods for doing this, such as using a hash to create a validation value or using a nonce and Message Authentication Code (MAC) in a challenge/response protocol are well known, so we do not reproduce them here.
+10pt {\bf Step 9:} The final step is to authenticate the device $D_i$.
+Mutual authentication can be established by checking that the HD and $D_i$ have obtained the same shared secret.
+This is because the device $D_i$ has sent the HD the signed certificate containing a copy of its public key and the unique HD is the only entity with access to the secret conjugate material and $T$-values enabling it to produce the correct response.
+Methods for doing this, such as using a hash to create a validation value or using a nonce and Message Authentication Code (MAC) in a challenge/response protocol, are well known, so we do not reproduce them here.

-10pt It is not at all obvious that the column vector $s'$ produced by the HD and $D_i$ have to be the same.
-We now provide a proof of this.
+5pt Figure \ref{f:protocol_flows} gives a diagram that compactly summarizes how HD and $D_i$ arrive at the shared secret $s=s'$.

+5pt At this point the devices can mutually authenticate.
+The HD can authenticate the device $D_i$ by verifying its certificate and then having $D_i$ prove knowledge of the private matrix associated with the public matrix in the certificate.
+The device $D_i$ proves this knowledge by showing that it can generate the same shared secret as the HD.

+5pt In the other direction, the $D_i$ device can authenticate the HD if the HD proves that it has created the same shared secret and $D_i$ verifies that $C' M' M^{-1} C^{-1}\not= C_i \left(C' M' M^{-1} C^{-1}\right) C_i^{-1}$ which is equivalent to checking that $s \ne s'$ in step 8.
+The latter verification thwarts a trivial spoof of the HD (where $\beta,\beta' = 1$).
+The former condition is sufficient because only one HD contains the conjugate data to generate the HD keypair, so only that HD could generate a public key that would create the same shared secret.
+Further, since the protocol halts in step 8 if the vector $s$ has more than $N/2$ entries which are zero, it is not possible for an attacker to act as the HD with an invalid vector $s$ such as $s = 0.$.
+See Section \ref{s:invalid_pubkey_attack} for further analysis.